hydraulic-software/conveyor/guidebook/docs/configs/maven-gradle.md

 * `buildDir` becomes `gradle.build-dir`
 * `project.name` becomes `gradle.project-name`
 * From the `application` plugin: main class,  JVM arguments.
+* From the Java plugin: if the JVM toolchain is configured and the vendor/version is recognized, this JDK will be imported.
 * From the Jetpack Compose Desktop plugin: main class, JVM arguments, description, vendor.
 * From the JavaFX plugin: the modules you're using.